 By providing a visual indication of leaks from the bubbling, soapy water can be used during operations and can help locate smaller, inaudible leaks.

-However, for anything but the simplest compressed air systems, it can be impractical due to the sheer amount of piping to inspect.
+However, for anything but the simplest compressed air systems, it can be impractical due to the sheer amount of pipework to inspect.
 It is also difficult or impossible to use in areas where the piping is inaccessible.

 Ultrasonic Leak Detection Surveys

 Working in the ultrasonic range, the leak test can be conducted even with the background noise of your normal operations, allowing you to avoid time-consuming and costly disruptions.
+Advanced ultrasonic detection equipment allows us to find leak points that manual methods miss.

 Start Your Regular Leak Detection Programme